 - Dr. Ndowa is based in Zimbabwe and is a specialist in Venereology and Dermatology.
-He works as international consultant on surveillance and control of sexually transmitted infections (STIs) and antimicrobial resistance in Neisseria gonorrhoeae.
+He is an international consultant on surveillance and control of sexually transmitted infections (STIs), and on antimicrobial resistance in Neisseria gonorrhoeae.

 Dr. Elizabeth Tayler, MA, MB Bchir, Msc

 - Dr. Tayler works in the AMR secretariat of WHO, and leads the team that supports countries to develop and implement national action plans for AMR and monitors progress.
 She has spent much of her professional life working for the UK Department for International Development – as head of human development in Nigeria, Tanzania and Africa Region.
 She has also worked for the Department of Health on the establishment of the Fleming Fund.

 - She trained as a doctor at Oxford and Cambridge universities, started life as a physician and then trained in Public health at Oxford and at the London School of Hygiene and Tropical Medicine.
 She has also spent time in the UK as a local Director of Public Health, and Director of Quality.

 - Dr. Tayler first worked for the TB programme in WHO twenty years ago, and was also very involved in the establishment of Roll Back Malaria.
 She has also worked for HLSP consulting and was a board member of MERLIN.
 She is a Fellow of the UK Royal College of Physicians and of the Faculty of Public Health.

 Professor Yonghong Xiao, MD, PhD